lapalap/B-LRP/README.md

 ## Code structure:

-The code is structured in a following way:
+The code is structured in the following way:

   * B-LRP MNIST
     This notebook consists of the code for visualization of B-LRP method for MNIST

-  * B-LRP MNIST
+  * B-LRP Imagenet
     This notebook consists of the code for visualization of B-LRP method for Imagenet